-These tips are intended to prepare you to have comfortable, productive conversations with patients using "kitchen table" language to address their concerns and inoculate them against common distortions about fluoride safety.
+These tips are intended to prepare you to have comfortable, productive conversations with patients that address their concerns and inoculate them against common misconceptions about fluoride safety.

 SAY THIS:

 Fluoride is a proven way to strengthen teeth for people of all ages.